strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

 That's it.
+Shutdown the servers when you're done.

 For more information on whats happening behind the scenes, see the [official documentation for this particular flow](http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Authorizationcodegrant).

 ###Step 5 - StrongLoop API Gateway policies